 One for providers, one for community.
 MobileSmith launched two COVID-19-focused new apps, one for staff members and one for community members.
 The staff-member app was designed to help health workers communicate.
 It also allows users to manage staff deployment, and provides video references.

 The community app helps community responders access virtual or telehealth assessments and screening tools.
 It also provides information about COVID19.

 Blood testing.
-Israeli blood-testing startup Sight Diagnostics announced that it is teaming up with Sheba Medical Center near Tel Aviv in order to provide
+Israeli blood-testing startup Sight Diagnostics announced that it is teaming up with Sheba Medical Center near Tel Aviv in order to provide blood testing for patients.

 Baby advice.
 Prenatal-focused startup Babyscripts is teaming up with George Washington Medical Faculty Associates in order to answer expecting moms' specific COVID-19 questions.
 The team came up with a list of resources and recommendations relating to the virus that allowed Babyscripts app-users to tap into reference tools, such as FAQs.
 Babyscripts also announced that it would be launching a campaign for its health systems, which would allow providers to customize the COVID-19 information.

 “At times of crisis like this, access to accurate information is key for reducing anxiety and panic,” Juan Pablo Segura, president and cofounder of Babyscripts, said in a statement.
 “There’s a lot of conflicting information floating around on the internet, and pregnant women are especially vulnerable because they’re in a unique situation that complicates their normal responses to things like virus protection.
 Mobile health gives us the critical ability to communicate to these patients in real time and answer their questions.”

 ALERT.
 OptimizeRx has integrated COVID-19 alerts into its health information network on EHRs.
 The system connects providers to CDC-specific information.
 The company is pitching this as a way to monitor the spread of the disease.